 The search engine might learn about those modifications of content and signs of significant user behavior through update files from sites, like product submission feeds and XML sitemaps and potentially even something like Twitter’s data feed of new tweets, and by crawling the pages of a site and comparing them to earlier versions.

-A search of Bing for some very recent topical subjects, like a search for [earthquake] doesn’t show the kind of recent results that I would expect, so it’s possible that they haven’t incorporated this change into their results.
+A search of Bing for some very recent topical subjects, like a search for [earthquake], doesn’t show the kind of recent results that I would expect, they haven’t incorporated this change into their results.

 The Microsoft patent is: